gflohr/e-invoice-eu/README.md

 ## Status

+### Supported Formats

 You can currently create invoices in these formats:

 - UBL: customization id `urn:cen.eu:en16931:2017`
 - XRECHNUNG-UBL: customization id `urn:cen.eu:en16931:2017#compliant#urn:xeinkauf.de:kosit:xrechnung_3.0`
 - CII: customization id `urn:cen.eu:en16931:2017`

+### Security

+The service in its current state is meant to be run in a network with limited access or behind an API gateway that prevents abuse of the service.

+One simple solution is to use [`ngninx`](https://nginx.org/) as a gateway and configure rate-limiting there.
+You will also want to limit the maximum request body size.

 ## Description